antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-production.md

 The image below shows a model of the whole process of passing the message from the producer to the consumer.
 ![Model of sending delayed messages](./images/delayed-message-model.png)

-**Prerequisites.** Let's say that producer want to send a message to the exchange **"Exchange B"** with a routing key **"routing.key"**, and a delay in **30 seconds**.
+**Prerequisites.** Let's say that producer want to send a message to the exchange **"Exchange B"** with a routing key **"routing.key"**, and a delay in **30 milliseconds**.
  - Message goes to the exchange **"Exchange A"** whose responsibility is to manage delaying (storing) the message.
  - After that a queue with a compound name and special arguments is being created.
-Name consists of three parts: the routing key of the sent message, a word "delayed", and a number of delay seconds .
+Name consists of three parts: the routing key of the sent message, a word "delayed", and a number of delay milliseconds .
 Queue arguments are as follows.
 ```
 x-dead-letter-exchange : Exchange В
 x-dead-letter-routing-key : routing.key
-x-message-ttl : secondsDelay * 1000
+x-message-ttl : millisecondsDelay
-x-expires : secondsDelay * 1000 + 60000
+x-expires : millisecondsDelay + 60000
 ```
  - A message, which gets in that queue, will have a specified ttl (time to live), and an exchange to which the message will be sent after expiration.
  - That new queue bounds to the **Exchange A**.
 That queue will be automatically deleted if there are no more messages in it within a minute.